 - Lymph nodes beneath your lower jaw or in your neck become swollen

 Gummy Smile/Crown Lengthening

 - When you smile, do your teeth look short because they’re concealed by too much gum tissue?

 - Do you have a gummy smile?

 - Do you have an uneven gum line?

 - Or is there insufficient tooth structure available for a needed dental restoration?

 - Crown lengthening can beautifully frame your teeth and create the perfect setting for cosmetic restoration

-	Prior to crown lengthening, Dr Antonious will discuss your treatment goals and what to expect.
+Prior to crown lengthening, Dr Gupta will discuss your treatment goals and what you can expect.

 During the treatment, excess gum and supporting tissue is gently sculpted with a laser or electrosurgery unit and other microsurgical procedures, on one or more teeth to create a more perfect frame and natural broad smile.
 Local anesthetic is used to ensure a painless treatment, and recovery is rapid and comfortable.